panzerdragoonlegacy/website/PRODUCTION.md

    `0 12 * * * /var/cms/ssl_renew.sh >> /var/log/cron.log 2>&1`

-## Create a Backup to Your Local Machine
+## Create a Full Backup to Your Local Machine

 1. On the server, back up the database to your home directory: